 The current owner has decorated the villa with artwork from around the world.
 You will notice pieces from New Orleans being a theme in the main hall.

-The original security system utilized tear gas, expelled from round, slotted brass fixtures situated above each exterior door, as well as in the front hall.
+The original security system utilized tear gas, emitted from round, slotted brass fixtures situated above each exterior door, as well as in the front hall.
+This would have been used on any unwelcome guests during civil unrest in those days.
 Buttons to activate this security system may be found inside each interior door, as well as in the Master suite.
 The outside sills consist of local limestone, and the landscape stone fences were gathered from antique fences of the Birmingham area.
 The southwest cornerstone contents continue to be a mystery.

 The Swanson family acquired the home in 2000, and has since worked extensively to restore the integrity of the structure.
 Included in the restoration, is work on the dining room hand painted wallpaper, “Views of Brazil” created in 1829 by Zuber & Cie of Rixheim, France.
 The white house also hosts a similar piece by Zuber.
 Most of the original crystal chandeliers remain in the home.
 The slate, granite and oak parquet floors and marble sills are restored to perfection and grace the halls of this home, that reminisces of a bygone era of gentile french country estates.